ierkal/ierkal/README.md

-- 👋 Hi, I’m @ierkal (İbrahim Erkal) and I'm a student of second class of Computer Programming at Biruni University.
+- 👋 Hello, I am Ibrahim Erkal and I am a Game Developer.
-- 🌱 I’m currently learning Unity to be a game developer.
-Making 2D Hypercasual games.
+- 🌱 Making 2D-3D Hypercasual/Casual games.
 Mostly of them is prototype to see the idea.
-      Also I'm learning HTML/CSS/Javascript.
-I'm usually making portfolio based one-paged websites but not in professional.

 <!---
 ierkal/ierkal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.